SAP-archive/fedem-solvers/README.md

 ## About this project

 This project contains the Fortran source code of the FEDEM solver modules.
-In addition, the [PythonAPI](PythonAPI) folder contains the source code of the Python package `fedempy`, which enables the use of python to control the execution of the FEDEM FE Part Reducer and Dynamics Solver
+In addition, the [PythonAPI](PythonAPI) folder contains the source code of the Python package `fedempy`, which enables the use of python to control execution of the FE Part Reducer and Dynamics Solver, as well as creating new models and/or editing existing ones by scripting.

 This project also uses elements from the [fedem-foundation](https://github.com/SAP/fedem-foundation) project, which is consumed as a submodule by this repository.
 It also uses the [SAM library](https://github.com/SAP/sam-lib).

-The FEDEM GUI application, which also can be used to control the solvers and post-process their results, is maintained in a parallel project [fedem-gui](https://github.com/SAP/fedem-gui).
+The FEDEM GUI application, which also can be used to control the solvers and to post-process their results, is maintained in a parallel project [fedem-gui](https://github.com/SAP/fedem-gui).

+Refer to our web page [openfedem.org](https://openfedem.org/) for overall information on the FEDEM project.

 ## Requirements and Setup